vladlpavlov/Pythagoras/README.md

 Pythagoras offers:
 1. a powerful abstraction model for a global-scale serverless compute engine;
 2. a simple API for Python programmers to use the engine;
-3. a collection of backends that implement the API for various deployment scenarios (*work in progress*)
+3. a collection of backends that implement the API for various deployment scenarios (*work in progress, currently only P2P backend is available*)
 4. a collection of massively parallel algorithms that take advantage of Pythagoras serverless compute engine (*planned*)

 ### ((2.1)) Pythagoras Abstraction Model For Global Compute Engine